bufbuild/rules_buf/gazelle/buf/README.md

 ## `buf_breaking_test`

 For breaking change `buf_breaking_test` to be generated `gazelle` requires an image to compare against.
-This can be configured multiple times once per each buf module.
+This can be configured for each buf module independently.

 `# gazelle buf_breaking_against image_file_target`